Last week we had the pleasure of a special visit to the New55 FILM factory. Among our most generous supporters are Eric Luk and Shirley Lung.

 ISSUE #2 — “Sleeve-Hang”

 … in which, during Sleeve Replacement, the Sleeve will only return about 3/4 back home.
-(This issue is more commonly experienced by users of the 545i [plastic] holders.)
+(This issue is more commonly experienced in use with the 545i [plastic] holders.)

 All the Detail You Were Afraid to Ask